Laminectomy: Surgery for Back Pain

 Recovery and Outlook

 Everyone recovers at a different pace.
 Rest and take it slow in the beginning.
 You should avoid bending or twisting motions right after surgery.
-Gradually do more each day, as your body allows.
+Gradually do more each day, as your body allows and as your healthcare provider recommends.

 Be sure to follow the instructions your provider gives you.
 Physical therapy (exercises and stretches that strengthen your muscles) may help you move more easily, with less pain.